 Determine whether tests are needed and, if needed, which tests should be done

 Diagnostic tests Tests for Brain, Spinal Cord, and Nerve Disorders Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more may be needed to confirm a diagnosis or exclude other possible disorders.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more may be needed to confirm a diagnosis or exclude other possible disorders.